 Waves may travel thousands of km before rolling ashore, breaking and dissolving as surf.
 A wave's size and shape reveal its origin.
 Steep waves are fairly young ones and are probably formed by local wind.
 Slow and steady waves originate from faraway places, possibly from another hemisphere.
-The maximum wave height is determined by the strength of the wind, i.e., how long it blows and the area over which it blows in a single direction.
+The maximum wave height is determined by the strength of the wind, i.e. how long it blows and the area over which it blows in a single direction.
 Waves travel because wind pushes the water body in its course while gravity pulls the crests of the waves downward.
 The falling water pushes the former troughs upward, and the wave moves to a new position (Figure 11.1).
-The actual motion of the wave approaches, and down and back as it passes.
+The actual motion of the water beneath the waves is circular.
+It indicates that things are carried up and forward as the wave approaches, and down and back as it passes.
 Some characteristic features of waves are as follows:

 - 1. Wave crest and trough: The highest and lowest points of a wave are called the crest and trough respectively. - 2.
-Wave height: It is the vertical distance from the bottom of a trough to the top of a crest of a wave.
+Wave height: It is the vertical distance from the bottom of a trough to the top of a crest of a wave. - 3.
+Wave amplitude: It is one-half of the wave height.

-- 3. Wave amplitude: It is one-half of the wave height. - 4.
-Wave period: It is merely the time interval between two successive wave crests or troughs as they pass a fixed point. - 5.
+- 4. Wave period: It is merely the time interval between two successive wave crests or troughs as they pass a fixed point. - 5.
 Wavelength: It is the horizontal distance between two successive crests. - 6.
 Wave speed: It is the rate at which the wave moves through the water, and is measured in knots. - 7.
 Wave frequency: It is the number of waves passing a given point during a one second time interval.